madspDTU/OptimalBicycleExpansion/README.md

 The model is developed for the article "Societally optimal expansion of bicycle networks", currently under review in Transportation Research Part B: Methodological.
 Please cite as:

 *Paulsen, M., & Rich, J. (2023).
 Societally optimal expansion of bicycle networks.
-Revised manuscript submitted after first round of review at Transportation Research Part B: Methodological.*
+Transportation Research Part B: Methodological, 174,* 102778.

 The project consists of four `R` files: